How We Taste

 5. Finish – this judges how smoothly (or not!) the liquid goes down, how quickly it disappears, and which flavours, if any, it leaves behind.

 At Whisky Unplugged, we don’t really go into much detail about the colour and body that a whisky has, because these are largely just factual.
 What we do enjoy however, is discovering and getting to know the flavours that a dram has to offer as we taste them and by talking through them, because this is where people form their real opinions and everyone’s experiences can be different.
 In fact, the real beauty of whisky tasting is that you are always correct.
-The flavours that you find within the smell, taste and finish of the whisky will trigger your own taste buds and memories, spark your own thoughts and debates and, ultimately, determine whether you like it or not.
+The flavours that you find within the nose, taste, and finish of the whisky will trigger your own taste buds and memories, spark your own thoughts and debates and, ultimately, determine whether you like it or not.

 cropped-img_0201.jpg